NorthboundPaddler/todoist-scheduler/README.md

 - I don't think I want to even add things like task editing or task deletion - just more features that I need to maintain that stray from the core goal (scheduling existing tasks).
 - Todoist's filter input does not suggest existing labels/projects... so why should this?
 - Initially, I don't want to worry about mobile at all.
 This is only going to be for desktop "power users".
+- Maybe I should make this very generic, so I can port in other todo systems at a later date - not just Todoist?